 - One available USB port

-- Microsoft Excel and/or Word with VBA & COM support
+- Microsoft Excel and/or Word 2010 (and above) with VBA & COM support

-Connect the Enterpad to a free USB port on your computer.
-If you are using a USB hub, connect the Enterpad to that hub.
+Connect the Enterpad to a free USB port on the computer.
+If a USB hub is being used, connect the Enterpad to the hub.

-Allow the operating system to automatically detect the Enterpad (normally less than 15 seconds).
-Once detected, a confirmation bubble will appear in the taskbar near the clock.
+The operating system will automatically detect the Enterpad (normally < 15 seconds).
+Once detected, a notification will appear in the taskbar near the clock.
 The Enterpad will then be ready to use.

-Use the Enterpad with our VBA linker program to connect it to the VBA code of any active applications (Excel & Word).
+Use the Enterpad with our VBA linker program to connect it to the VBA code of the active applications (Excel or Word).
 The linker is a portable application, meaning there's no installation process.
-You just download two (2) small and digitally signed files to be placed in the same folder:
+Just download the EP2VBA.zip file and extract its two digitally signed files (EP2VBA.exe and Enterpad.dll) into the same folder.

-Running (double clicking) the file 'EP2VBA.exe' will link the VBA Enterpad to any active Excel or Word application.
-If you want to automatically run 'EP2VBA.exe' when starting your computer, simply put a shortcut to it in the startup folder.
+Running EP2VBA.exe will allow the Enterpad VBA to link to the active Excel or Word application.
+If you want to automatically run EP2VBA.exe when starting your computer, simply put a shortcut to it in the Startup folder.

-Layout of keys on the Enterpad vs macro names
+Layout of keys on the Enterpad and macro names

-Each key number on the Enterpad can trigger its equivalent macro name in the Excel/Word file.
-The first key (1) on the Enterpad will trigger the macro "EP_1", the second key (2) will trigger the macro "EP_2", and so on.
-An Excel/Word document must be active, the macro name must exists and the document must not be locked (when editing).
+Each key on the Enterpad triggers a corresponding macro name.
+Thus, key #1 triggers macro "EP_1", key #2 triggers macro "EP_2", and so on.
+For these to work, an Excel/Word document must be active, the macro name must exist, and the document must not be locked (e.g., when editing).

 Key #1 is located at the top left corner and key #120 is at the bottom right corner.
-The "shift" key of the Enterpad adds 120 more to the key number.
-Key #1 then becomes key #121, and so on up to #230.
-This provides a way to trigger 110 additional VBA macros.
+The Shift key on the Enterpad adds 120 to the key numbers.
+Thus, key #1 becomes key #121, and so on up to #230.
+This provides a way of triggering 110 additional VBA macros.

-A macro can be triggered with the key #111 even though it is used as the "shift" key.
-Unlike the other keys, the macro will be triggered when it is released if, of course, another key has not been pressed before it was released.
+A macro can be triggered with the key #111, although it is also used as the Shift key.
+The macro will be triggered when the key is released, if another key has not been pressed first.

-And if it stops!
-The Enterpad always waits for a macro to finish before launching another one.
-If a macro fails (problem / bug), resetting the VBA editor will allow the Enterpad to continue running macros.
-In the meantime, the Enterpad will continue to receive (up to 12) requests for macro execution.
-A reset of the Enterpad will cancel all requests that follow the one in execution.
+The linker (and the Enterpad) will wait for a macro to finish running before launching a new one.
+If a macro fails (e.g., due to a problem, bug), resetting the VBA editor will allow the Enterpad to resume running requested macros.
+In the meantime, the Enterpad will continue receiving requests to execute macros (up to 12).
+Resetting the Enterpad will cancel all pending requests.

 Internal operations of the Enterpad

-By default, the 10 keys of the bottom row of the Enterpad are used like other keys.
+By default, the 10 keys on the bottom row of the Enterpad are used like other keys.
 This chapter explains how (and why) they can be used to do double-duty.

-The shift key is the Enterpad key #111.
-If you press it then release it before pressing another Enterpad key, it will trigger the macro "EP_111".
+The Shift key is #111 on the Enterpad.
+If you press it and then release it before pressing another Enterpad key, it will trigger the macro "EP_111".

-The shift key can also control 9 internal settings/commands of the VBA Enterpad.
+The Shift key can also control 9 internal settings/commands on the Enterpad.
 The following sections explain how.

-When used with the shift key, three keys can be used to choose the level of the audible beep.
+With the Shift key, three keys can be used to set the beep volume.

-The choices are 'HI' for loud, 'MED' for medium and 'LO' for low.
-The most recent choice will be held in memory until changed, even if the power is turned off.
+The choices are HI for loud, MED for medium and LO for low.
+The most recent setting will be held in memory until changed, even if the power is turned off.

 Load confirmation required

-Its default setting (OFF) means that no confirmation will be required if you would like to transform your VBA Enterpad to a standard Enterpad by way of the Enterpad's configuration software (EPConfig).
+Its default setting (OFF) means that no confirmation will be required if you would like to turn your Enterpad VBA into a standard Enterpad by way of the Enterpad's configuration software (EPConfig).

-The 'LOAD' key used with 'SHIFT' is not used for the VBA Enterpad operation.
+The Load key in combination with the Shift key is not relevant for the Enterpad VBA operation.

-If the "Load confirmation required" is switched to ON, the Enterpad's configuration software (EPConfig) will wait for this command (this is not a setting) to upload a new configuration in the memory of the Enterpad.
+If the “Load confirmation required” is switched ON, the Enterpad’s configuration software (EPConfig) will wait for this command (this is not a setting) to upload a new configuration to the memory of the Enterpad.

-Using this command without the configuration software (EPConfig) linked to the VBA Enterpad will simply freeze it for less than 5 seconds OR reset the Enterpad to its factory settings if you hold the load key up to the time the status light will begin to flash (about 5 seconds).
+Using this command without the configuration software (EPConfig) linked to the Enterpad will simply freeze it for less than 5 seconds; OR, if you hold the load key until the status light begins flashing (about 5 seconds), it will reset the Enterpad to its factory settings.

-By pressing one of the two keys, '1' or '2' in the shift mode, the user is able to select which layer will be active.
-When the second layer is active, the status light of the Enterpad is blinking.
-The layer 1 will be the default layer when the Enterpad is powered on.
+By pressing 1 or 2 while holding down the Shift key, the user is able to select which layer is active.
+When the layer 2 is active, the status light on the Enterpad will be blinking.
+Layer 1 is the default layer when the Enterpad is powered on.

 To empty the Enterpad buffer

-The 'ESC' key, when used in the shift mode, allows you to empty the Enterpad internal buffer (i.e, every pressed Enterpad key, waiting to be processed will be cleared).
+The Esc key, when used in Shift mode, allows you to empty the Enterpad internal buffer (i.e., every Enterpad key pressed that is waiting to be processed will be cleared).

-In order to ensure optimal use of your Enterpad, the overlay sheet must be correctly lined up with the two guides on the protective film.
-The use of a relatively light weight paper will determine the degree of sensitivity needed to activate a key.
+In order to ensure optimal use of your Enterpad, the overlay sheet must be correctly lined up with guides on the protective film.
+The thickness of the overlay sheet will influence the sensitivity of the keys on the Enterpad.
 Pressure should be applied near the center of the key.